Benson-D/react-boilerplate-app/README.md

 ## Test
 1. `npm test` to run all test
 2. `npm test -- <FILENAME>` to run a specific file for test
-## License

-This project is licensed under the MIT license, Copyright (c) 2019 Maximilian Stoiber.
-For more information see `LICENSE.md`.